Tanmayjoshi-3601/Aegis---Intelligent-SRE-Agent/streaming/sre-kafka-streaming/README.md

 ## 🎯 Overview

-Aegis is an intelligent SRE agent that provides end-to-end automation for detecting, analyzing, and resolving system anomalies in real-time.
+This Intelligent SRE Agent system provides end-to-end automation for detecting, analyzing, and resolving system anomalies in real-time.
 It combines multiple AI agents working in orchestration to provide intelligent, automated incident response with human oversight for critical issues.

 ### 🔥 Key Features